wearedevx/keystone/cli/doc/ks_backup.md

 ## ks backup

-Create a backup of your local secrets and files.
+Creates a backup of your local secrets and files.

 ### Synopsis

-Create a backup of your local secrets and files.
+Creates a backup of your local secrets and files.

+Since we do not keep a copy of your secrets or files on our servers, it can be useful to regularly back them up to a secure location to prevent losing them all if anything were to happen to your device.

 ```
 ks backup [flags]